When fireworks are allowed in Shawnee Co. communities

-TOPEKA, Kan.
-(WIBW) --- Fireworks sales will be starting soon, but the Shawnee County Sheriff’s Office is reminding everyone that while you can buy them, you can't shoot them just yet.
+Fireworks sales have begun, but the Shawnee County Sheriff’s Office is reminding everyone that while you can buy them, you can’t shoot them just yet in many areas.

 According to a post from Sheriff Brian Hill, many communities in Shawnee County won't let you shoot them off until the first day of July.